 Water Water everywhere!

 In this lesson, students are presented with the challenging problem of measuring a volume of water using containers that are not the exact measurement size.
-Students will decompose a complex problem into discrete steps, design an algorithm for solving the problem, and evaluate solution efficiencies and optimization in a simulation.
+Students will decompose a complex problem into discrete steps, design an algorithm for solving the problem, and evaluate solution efficiencies and optimisation in a simulation.

 Additional details